Reactive-Network/documentation/docs/docs/system-contract.md

 ### Callback Pricing

-The current pricing formula, subject to change, is simplified for testing.
-It is set at 1 wei per gas unit but will later incorporate dynamic block base fees.
+The current pricing formula is set at 1 wei per gas unit but will later incorporate dynamic block base fees.
 The callback price $$p_{callback}$$ is calculated as follows:

 $$
 p_{callback} = p_{orig} ⋅ C ⋅ (g_{callback} + K)